JorjaFox/website/content/_posts-old-blog/2012-10-17-wild-flowers-screencaps-and-recap.md

 	<li><a href="https://jorjafox.net/gallery/tv/csi/season13/03wild/">Screencaps</a></li>
 </ul>
 Oh and here's the intro dialogue you may like.
-<blockquote><strong>Grissom:</strong> <em>[Voicemail]</em> This is Gill Grissom.
+<blockquote>**Grissom:** <em>[Voicemail]</em> This is Gill Grissom.
 I'm unable to take your call, please leave a message.

-<strong>Sidle:</strong> <em>[To her phone]</em> Hello, Gilbert.
+**Sidle:** <em>[To her phone]</em> Hello, Gilbert.
 Happy Anniversary.
 I hope you're out there celebrating.
 And it's official, time differences really suck.
 Look, I miss you.
 I'm going to try to call you back later.
 It's been a while, you know, since we really caught up.
 Love you.

-<strong>Russell:</strong> <em>[To his phone]</em> ... nah, I'm taking good care of myself.
+**Russell:** <em>[To his phone]</em> ... nah, I'm taking good care of myself.
 Matter of fact, I had leftover pizza for breakfast...
 I'm kidding honey! ...
 I know you're needed up there, but I need you down here, too...
 Love you too, sweatheart.
 Bye bye.

-<strong>Sidle:</strong> Welcome to the joys of long distance relationships.
+**Sidle:** Welcome to the joys of long distance relationships.

-<strong>Russell:</strong> I don't know how you do it...</blockquote>
+**Russell:** I don't know how you do it...</blockquote>
 Neither do we, DB.